vikashvs36/microservices-tutoria/currency-exchange-service/README.md

 	    active: dev

 **Note :** After add this file and properties, No need to Datasouce and Jpa properties in application.yml file.

+### > Created a API in the controller

+Created a API in the controller to fetch Currency values from one currency to another currency.
+The Currency domain is fetching from mySQL database.

+	@RestController
+	@RequestMapping(value = "/api/currency-exchange-service")
+	public class CurrencyExchangeController {

+		@Autowired
+		private Environment environment;

+		@Autowired
+		private ExchangeValueService exchangeValueService;

+		@GetMapping(value = "/from/{from}/to/{to}")
+		public ExchangeValue fetchCurrencyExchange(@PathVariable String from, @PathVariable String to) {
+			ExchangeValue exchangeValue = exchangeValueService.retriveExchangeValue(from, to);
+			exchangeValue.setPort(Integer.parseInt(environment.getProperty("local.server.port")));
+			return exchangeValue;
+		}
+	}

+There is a API **/api/currency-exchange-service/from/{from}/to/{to}** to fetch the value of money from one currency into another.